waizwafiq/waizwafiq/README.md

 ### I'm a first-year BCS in AI student at University Malaya!

-- 🤗 Still learning
+- 👨🏻‍🏫 I'm a virtual tutor in Physics and Mathematics for Malaysian Certificate of Education (SPM) students.
-- 🌱 Currently aiming for:
+- 🌱 I'm currently aiming for:
   <ul>
     <li>AI Implementations</li>
     <li>Numerical Computations</li>